infiniteflight/infiniteflight-docs/flying-guide/atc-communication/en-route.md

 Step 2

-: Once you are tuned into the Radar Controller's frequency, the following table outlines what requests can be transmitted:
+: Once you are tuned into the Radar Controller's frequency, the following table outlines which requests can be transmitted: